cocos/cocos-engine/native/cocos/scripting/js-bindings/docs/JSB2.0-learning-en.md

 `objA->attachObject(objB);` is similar as `objA .__ nativeRefs [index] = objB` in JS.
 Only when `objA` is garbage collected, `objB` will be possible garbage collected.
 `objA->dettachObject(objB);` is similar as `delete objA.__nativeRefs[index];` in JS.
 After invoking dettachObject, objB's life cycle will not be controlled by objA

-### What's The Difference of Object Life Management between The Subclass of `cocos2d::Ref` and non-`cocos2d::Ref` class?
+### What's The Difference of Object Life Management between The Subclass of `cc::Ref` and non-`cc::Ref` class?

-The binding of `cocos2d::Ref` subclass in the current engine adopts JS object controls the life cycle of CPP object.
+The binding of `cc::Ref` subclass in the current engine adopts JS object controls the life cycle of CPP object.
 The advantage of doing so is to solve the `retain`/`release` problem that has been criticized in the JS layer.

-Non-`cocos2d::Ref` class takes the way of CPP object controls the life of a JS object.
+Non-`cc::Ref` class takes the way of CPP object controls the life of a JS object.
 This method requires that after CPP object is destroyed, it needs to notify the binding layer to call the `clearPrivateData`, `unroot`, and `decRef` methods corresponding to `se::Object`.
 JS code must be careful operation of the object, when there may be illegal object logic, use `cc.sys.isObjectValid` to determine whether the CPP object is released.

-### NOTE of Binding The Finalize Function for cocos2d::Ref Subclass
+### NOTE of Binding The Finalize Function for cc::Ref Subclass

 Calling any JS engine's API in a finalize callback can lead to a crash.
 Because the current engine is in garbage collection process, which can not be interrupted to deal with other operations.
 Finalize callback is to tell the CPP layer to release the memory of the corresponding CPP object, we should not call any JS engine API in the CPP object's destructor either.